dizcza/docker-hashcat/README.md

 `docker pull dizcza/docker-hashcat:latest`

 The `:latest` tag is for GPUs.
-It includes the default OpenCL backed for all types of GPU, including Nvidia.
+It includes both CUDA and (default) OpenCL backends.
+Hashcat will pick CUDA, if your hardware supports it, because CUDA is faster than OpenCL (see [thread](https://hashcat.net/forum/thread-9303.html)).
+If your compute device does not support CUDA, hashcat will fall back to OpenCL backend.

 ### cuda